About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 Dining out costs more

-Dinner ashore in Greece or Croatia can run meaningfully higher than a beach bar in the BVIs — though it's also extraordinary.
+Dinner ashore in Greece or Croatia can sometimes run a bit higher than a comparable restaurant in the BVIs — though it's also extraordinary.
 Budget accordingly.

 Bottom line: the charter cabin fee stays the same for all destinations.
 Shared post-charter costs will be higher for Med trips — we'll give you a realistic estimate upfront for wherever we're headed.